Myriopteris tomentosa: Taxonomy

 Also in 1852, William Jackson Hooker, in volume 2 of his Species Filicum, described a new species, very similar to C. tomentosa, as Cheilanthes bradburii.
 The name honored a Mr. Bradbury, who had collected it in Missouri.
 However, this proved to be due to a misunderstanding of Link's description.
 What Hooker had described as C. bradburii was in fact C. tomentosa, and what he had called C. tomentosa in Species Filicum was another, unnamed species.
 In 1867, this species was described by John Gilbert Baker as C. eatonii, now a synonym of Myriopteris rufa.

 Smith continued to recognize Myriopteris in his Historia Filicum of 1875, transferring C. bradburii to the genus as M. bradburii and making a superfluous combination for M. tomentosa.
 However, when Daniel Cady Eaton edited the ferns in the 5th Edition of Gray's Manual (1868), he continued to place the species in Cheilanthes, a position followed by most subsequent authors.
 By a strict application of the principle of priority, Oliver Atkins Farwell transferred the species to the genus Allosorus as Allosorus tomentosus in 1920, that genus having been published before Cheilanthes.
 Farwell's name was rendered unnecessary when Cheilanthes was conserved over Allosorus in the Paris Code published in 1956.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. tomentosa, which thus became Myriopteris tomentosa again.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. bradburii (the name Hemionitis tomentosa being preoccupied), as part of a program to consolidate the cheilanthoid ferns into that genus.

+Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
+The common name woolly lip fern refers to the epithet, describing the matted hairs covering the underside of the leaf.

 Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
 M. tomentosa belongs to what Grusz et al. informally named the covillei clade.
 Members of the "core covillei" clade, including M. tomentosa, have leaves finely divided into bead-like segments.
 Within this clade, M. tomentosa is part of a subclade including M. chipinquensis, M. jamaicensis, M. myriophylla, M. rufa, and M. windhamii, most of which are apogamous.